 ella lowers your chances of getting pregnant by 85 percent if you take it within 5 days after unprotected sex.

-Unlike other morning-after pills, ella doesn’t get less effective as time passes after sex. ella is also more effective for people have higher BMIs than other morning-after pills.
-But if your BMI is very high, it may not work as well as the copper IUD.
+Unlike other morning-after pills, ella doesn’t get less effective as time passes after sex. ella is also more effective than other morning-after pills for people who weigh 155 pounds or more.
+But if you weigh 195 pounds or more, ella may not work as well for you.
 To figure out which method is best for you, take our handy EC quiz.

 How do I take the ella morning-after pill?